PlugnPay/shopping-cart-WooCommerce/woocommerce_api_cc_module/plugnpay-api-cc-payment-gateway-for-woocommerce/readme.txt

 Transaction Failed Message: This message will appear when transaction will get failed/declined at payment gateway.

+Transaction Settlement: Allows you to speciify if approved transactions should be automatically marked for settlement.

+Giftcard Acceptance: Allows you to accept Mercury Giftcards at time of checkout & process it as a split-payment.
+(Note: You must have Mercury Giftcard ability enabled in your PlugnPay account to use this.)

+Giftcard Description: This is what appears on checkout page as the description for the giftcard option.

+Giftcard Note: This is what appears on checkout page below the giftcard fields.

 == Frequently Asked Questions ==
 = Is SSL Required to use this plugin? =
 Yes, SSL is required.

+= Can anyone enable/process giftcards? =
+No, a merchant must have a giftcard account setup with Mercury & our gateway before enabling this ability.

 == Screenshots ==